-An employment contract can take the form of a traditional written agreement that is signed and agreed to by employer and employee.
-More frequently, however, employment agreements are "implied" -- from verbal statements or actions taken by the employer and employee, through company memoranda or employee handbooks, or via policies adopted during the employee's employment.
+An employment contract can take the form of a traditional written agreement that is signed and agreed to by the employer and employee.
+More frequently, however, employment agreements are "implied" – from verbal statements or actions taken by the employer and employee, company memoranda or employee handbooks, or policies adopted during employment.

-Employment contracts are most often used by employees to show that the employer's right to fire an employee was limited.
+Employees often use employment contracts to show that the employer's right to fire an employee was limited.
 In most states, employment is generally considered "at will," meaning that the employer can fire the employee at any time.
-An employer's right to fire an employee may be limited, however, where the employee can show that the employer entered into either an explicit contract to retain the employee for a certain length of time, or an "implied contract" which dictates that employment will be terminated only for cause.
+An employer's right to fire an employee may be limited, however, where the employee can show that the employer entered into either an explicit contract to retain the employee for a certain length of time or an "implied contract" which dictates that employment will be terminated only for cause.

 Many states also recognize that a verbal statement by an employer, such as "you'll be here as long as your sales are above budget," may create a binding contract of employment.
-The enforceability of such verbal contracts is limited, however, by a legal doctrine known as the "statute of frauds," which provides that any verbal agreement that cannot be carried out in less than one year is invalid.
-So, in the above example, because the employee conceivably could have fallen below budget and been fired within one year, the agreement would be enforceable, even if the employee was not actually fired.
-A verbal contract must also be specific in order to be enforceable.
+However, the enforceability of such verbal agreements is limited by a legal doctrine known as the "statute of frauds," which provides that an oral agreement that cannot be carried out in less than one year is invalid.
+So, in the above example, because the employee conceivably could have fallen below budget and been fired within one year, the agreement would be enforceable, even if the employee was not fired.
+A verbal contract must also be specified to be enforceable.
 A statement such as "You'll have a job here as long as you like" generally will not be enforced.

-Finally, a few states recognize an implied contract of employment where an employer has engaged in a "course of dealing" over a period of years, for example, by keeping employees on as long as they maintained certain standards of performance.
-As a result, an employee may claim that he or she may not be fired as long as he or she continues to meet those standards.
+Finally, a few states recognize an implied contract of employment where an employer has engaged in a "course of dealing" over the years, for example, by keeping employees on as long as they maintained specific performance standards.
+As a result, an employee may claim that they may not be fired as long as they continue to meet those standards.

 Employment Contracts: Other Considerations

-Employment contracts, whether written or implied from employee handbooks or policies, may also provide the terms and conditions of:
+Employment contracts, whether written or implied from employee handbooks or policies, may also have provisions concerning:

 Types of Employment Contracts and Compensation Agreements

-1. CONFIDENTIALITY AGREEMENT - An employee confidentiality agreement is a contract (or part of a contract) in which the employee promises not to share any information about the details of the employer's business or the employer's secret processes, plans, formulas, data, or machinery.
-Usually a confidentiality agreement lasts even after the employee no longer works for the employer.
+1. CONFIDENTIALITY AGREEMENT - An employee confidentiality agreement is a contract (or part of a contract).
+The employee promises not to share any information about the employer's business or the employer's secret processes, plans, formulas, data, or machinery.
+Usually, a confidentiality agreement lasts even after the employee no longer works for the employer.

-2. NONCOMPETITION AGREEMENT - In the noncompetition clause, the employee agrees that for a certain amount of time after he or she stops working for the employer, the employee will not become employed by a rival company or any company engaged in a similar type of business, and the employee will not set up a company that will compete with the employer's business (or solicit the employer's customers).
-Usually the noncompetition clause is limited to a particular geographic area.
+2. NONCOMPETITION AGREEMENT - In the non-competition clause, the employee agrees that for a certain amount of time after they stop working for the employer, the employee will not become employed by a rival company or any company engaged in a similar type of business.
+The employee will not set up a company that will compete with the employer's business (or solicit the employer's customers).
+Usually, the non-compete clause is limited to a particular geographic area.

 3. OWNERSHIP OF INVENTIONS - This provision applies to employees who invent things as part of their jobs.
-In this part of the contract the employee agrees that anything he or she invents at work (or during a set period of time after termination) becomes the employer's invention, not the employee's own invention.
-Additionally, employees usually agree to assign their inventions to the employer, cooperate with the employer in getting inventions patented, and keep information about the invention confidential like any other trade secret.
+In this part of the contract, the employee agrees that anything they create at work (or during a set period of time after termination) becomes the employer's invention, not the employee's invention.
+Additionally, employees usually agree to assign their inventions to the employer, cooperate to get inventions patented, and keep information about the invention confidential like any other trade secret.

-4. BEST EFFORTS - Although it is often just assumed that the employee will work hard for the employer, sometimes employers add a best-efforts provision to the employment contract.
-It states that the employee promises to work to the best of his or her ability, and to be loyal to the employer.
-Sometimes it also states that the employee specifically agrees to make suggestions and recommendations to the employer that will be of benefit to the company.
+4. BEST EFFORTS - Although it is often assumed that the employee will work hard for the employer, sometimes employers add a best-efforts clause to the employment contract.
+It states that the employee promises to work to the best of their ability and remain loyal to the employer.
+Sometimes it also says that the employee specifically agrees to make suggestions and recommendations to the employer that will benefit the company.

-5. EXCLUSIVE EMPLOYMENT - In this provision, the employee promises that as long as he or she works for the company the employee will not work for anyone else in the same or similar type of business.
-It may also extend to a promise not to be a shareholder or director in a similar business, or even to provide services voluntarily to a competitor business.
+5. EXCLUSIVE EMPLOYMENT - In this provision, the employee promises that as long as they work for the company, they will not work for anyone else in the same or similar type of business.
+It may also extend to a promise not to be a shareholder or director in a similar company or even provide services voluntarily to a competitor business.

-7. NO AUTHORITY TO CONTRACT - Sometimes this part of the contract is called the "agency" provision.
-It makes clear that the employer and employee have an employment relationship only, not an agency relationship; the employee has no right to enter into a contract or otherwise obligate the employer, unless the employer gives express written consent to do so.
+7. NO AUTHORITY TO CONTRACT - Sometimes, this part of the contract is called the "agency" provision.
+It clarifies that the employer and employee have an employment relationship only, not an agency relationship; the employee has no right to enter into a contract or otherwise obligate the employer unless the employer gives express written consent.